superbrothers/node-imageviewurlreplace/README.md

 ## Copyright

 Copyright (c) 2012 Kazuki Suda.
-See LICENSE.txt for further details.
+See LICENSE for further details.